Cognitive Psychology MCQs 30 Questions Online Test

 - d) Forgetting irrelevant information

-What is the term for knowledge about one's own cognitive processes?
+What is the term for knowledge about one's own cognitive processes?- a) Metacognition

 - b) Schema